 There are two ways to get to the Mount Galbraith Loop trail in Mount Galbraith Park, and my favorite is via the Nightbird Gulch Trail.

 This trail is another one that is very easily accessible from downtown Golden, and it starts from a suburban street.
+There isn’t much parking so try to get parking a few streets over or walk from Golden town center.

 The trail rises steadily from the very beginning, up and then around the side of the mountain.
 It is a narrow and rocky trail with lots of wildflowers in spring and summer.
 There are great views over North and South Table Mountains and across the plains to Denver.